Alcohol can increase the amount of acid in your stomach.

 Sometimes gastritis does not cause any symptoms.

-If you do not get treatment for gastritis you may get stomach ulcers.
-These can cause death.
+If you do not get treatment for gastritis, it can lead to stomach ulcers.

 Stomach ulcers are painful open sores in your stomach lining.
 Ulcers can make you feel sick or vomit.